-African Americans in Kansas and the West: a bibliography
+African Americans in Kansas and the West

 - Black Cowboys and the Cattle Trail in Kansas